lilac0128/lansrepo/README.md

 ## Editing the file

-Its a makdownfile in this repository.
+Its a makdown file in this repository.